metasfresh/metasfresh-documentation/_webui_collection/EN/Outbound_documents_troubleshooting.md

 ---

 ## Overview
 For every process that is launched in metasfresh, a work package is created under "Workpackage Queue" in the menu where you can review information such as processing status, log status or error messages.
-This means that failed processes have work packages as well and can be resolved in the work package queue.
+This means that failed processes have work packages too and can be resolved in the work package queue.

 In case the email transmission of a document fails, e.g., due to incorrect email account access data or an inaccessible email server, the work package cannot be fully processed and an error message is logged.